 The investigating officer will capture relevant information about the case and ensure this is accurately recorded, including any necessary data collection.

-- they will be kept up to date with the progress of their complaint
+- to be kept up to date with the progress of their complaint

-- if a case has passed the 20-working day target (or the timescale agreed with the complainant is different), the complainant (and advocate if relevant) should receive an update every 10 working days thereafter the target has been surpassed.
-This could be by telephone, email or letter, the format should be agreed with the complainant
+- that if a case has passed the 20-working day target (or the timescale agreed with the complainant if different), the complainant (and advocate if relevant) should receive an update every 10 working days after the target has been surpassed.
+This could be by telephone, email or letter.
+The format should be agreed with the complainant.

-- they will receive a quality response with assurance that action has been taken to prevent a recurrence if the complaint is found to merited
+- to receive a quality response with assurance that action has been taken to prevent a recurrence if the complaint is found to merited

-The Charity’s response to a complainant will be wherever possible by the complainant’s preferred method of communication (email correspondence will only be responded to by email when the complainant has expressly requested this as their method of communication and security measures will be implemented in line with the Charity’s policy/s to protect personal information sent via email).
+- that the charity’s response to a complainant is, wherever possible, by the complainant’s preferred method of communication.
+Email correspondence will be responded to by email only when the complainant has expressly requested this as their method of communication and security measures will be implemented to protect personal information sent via email.

-Once the investigating officer has concluded the report, a summary of the findings, the outcome and learnings will be sent to the complainant, will including information on the next stages of the complaint’s procedure should the complainant wish to take matters further.
+Once the investigating officer has concluded the report, a summary of the findings, the outcome and any lessons learned will be sent to the complainant, including information on the next stages of the complaint’s procedure should the complainant wish to take matters further.

 Reaching a decision